7 Common Causes of Watery Paint and How to Fix Them

 The Importance of Shaking and Stirring Paint Containers

-With these simple steps, no longer should a can of watery paint dampen your painting spirit!
+With these simple steps, you can keep watery paint from ruining your excitement for painting!

 2. Using Additives in Moderation